AngularBootCamp/todo-list-tutorial/component.md

 This is one way that you can bind members of the component's controller to its template.
 How does Angular know that this is the template of the App component?

-Let's go back to the file `app.component.ts` and look at the component's meta-data defined in the decorator `@Component` right above the class definition:
+Let's go back to the file `app.component.ts` and look at the component's metadata defined in the decorator `@Component` right above the class definition:

 ```ts
 @Component({